 The Crisis program will reopen in the Fall of 2017.

 - Broken heating equipment or leaking lines that must be fixed or replaced

 - The main heating source or second heating source (a source that is used to operate the main heating source or used if the main heating source is not working) has been completely shut-off

-- Danger of being without fuel (less than a 15 day supply) or of having utility service terminated (received a notice that service will be shut off within the next 60 days)
+- The danger of being without fuel (less than a 15 day supply) or of having utility service terminated (received a notice that service will be shut off within the next 60 days)

 Assistance with home heating crisis situations will be available 24 hours a day; in most counties, you should contact your local county assistance office.
 However, residents of the two counties listed below are encouraged to directly contact their local agencies that operate the crisis component in their areas:

 - Luzerne – Commission on Economic Opportunity of Luzerne Co., 1-800-822-0359;

 - Wyoming – Commission on Economic Opportunity of Wyoming Co., (570) 836-4090.